FusionAuth/fusionauth-site/site/_posts/2020-05-04-setting-up-single-sign-on-for-nodebb.md

 ## FusionAuth features

 The steps above should work with any compliant SSO identity provider.
-Now we're going to cover features that aren't entirely part of the OIDC standard, but are useful for managing users.
+Now we're going to cover features that aren't entirely part of the OIDC standard but are useful for managing users.
 If you are using a different identity management server, there should be analogs for the features outlined below.

 ### User management

-If you lock the user account in the SSO server, the user won't be able to login.
+If you lock the user account in the SSO server, the user won't be able to log in.
 This is helpful when managing a forum; if a user is not being a good community member you can disable their account either temporarily or permanently.
-In FusionAuth, you'd navigate to the users list and then click on the "Lock" icon (you'll be warned that a locked user can't login):
+In FusionAuth, you'd navigate to the list of users and click on the "Lock" icon (you'll be warned that a locked user can't login):

 {% include _image.liquid src="/assets/img/blogs/nodebb-single-sign-on/lock-user-from-list.png" alt="The user list screen where you can lock a user account." class="img-fluid" figure=false %}